Lichuncai/Blackgrass-Genome-Project/README.md

 # Blackgrass-Genome-Project
-Genome sequencing of blackgrass and Non-target site herbicide resistance Code for RNA-seq and QTL-seq analyses
+Genome sequencing of blackgrass and Non-target site herbicide resistance;
+Code for RNA-seq and QTL-seq analyses